 Why Do We Have Peach Fuzz?

 Peach fuzz can help provide some protection from the sun as it acts as a natural barrier.
-Instead of directly hitting the face, the peach fuzz provides some sort of protection.
+Instead of directly hitting the face, the peach fuzz provides some minor level of protection.
 However, this is not enough to prevent you from having a sunburn especially due to prolonged exposure.
-That is why you should still use sunscreen or other physical barriers.

 Additionally, peach fuzz helps in the regulation of body temperature.
 When it is too hot, our body produces sweat to cool us down.
 The peach fuzz helps the sweat evaporate from the surface of the skin.